-In the event of a true Emergency, visit the nearest Emergency Facility.
+In the event of an Emergency while you are traveling, visit the nearest Emergency Facility.

-If you have an Emergency, the Plan pays Benefits for Covered Health Services after Medicare pays Primary, regardless of where you receive care.
+The Plan pays Benefits for Covered Health Services billed as Emergency services after Medicare pays Primary, regardless of where you receive care.
 (For details on your Medicare coverage visit Medicare.gov.)
 If Medicare does not pay for a service, this Plan will pay as Primary for Covered Health Services.